Evaluación de UNIBASQ de la Propuesta de Modificación

 One academic year / 60 ECTS - 60 ECTS

-Find out about the steps to follow to complete your application through the virtual office.
+Find out about the steps to follow to process your application through the virtual office, the required documentation and the additional access requirements for some studies.

 I was looking for a different view on ageing, and this Master’s course has given me that.